 - 3 teaspoons garlic powder

 - ¾ cup nutritional yeast

 - Warm olive oil in a saute pan.
 Then, add the onions and cook until they become translucent and soften.
-Then, add garlic and cook until aromatic.
+Add garlic and cook for another minute.

-- Add the mushrooms and cook until heated through and caramelized, for about 10 minutes.
+- Add the mushrooms and saute until heated through and caramelized, for about 10 minutes.
 Drain excess liquid if necessary.

 - The nutritional information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for professional advice.